As an Amazon Associate I earn from qualifying purchases.

 - Alcohol Dependence

 So, that gives you an idea of what CBT can do: what can and cannot be helped by using cognitive behavioral therapy techniques.

 How is cognitive behavioural therapy administered?

 , I would like to consider how CBT is administered.
-You can do cognitive behavioral therapy through a counsellor, psychologist or other mental health professional.
+You can practice these cognitive behavioral therapy techniques with a counsellor, psychologist or other mental health professional.
 They might give you CBT within the session, but also as homework exercises to work on between sessions.